Random facts about lemons in France plus links to easy, healthy recipes (mainly French) using lemon or lime.

 - To choose good lemons or limes, pick a heavy fruit with fine skin.

-- If using lemon or lime zest, always pick organic (bio in France) and unwaxed.
+- When using the zest, always pick organic (bio in France) and unwaxed.

 - Can’t find unwaxed?
 Clean off wax from lemons with a scrubbing brush in a basin of hot water.

 - To grate lemon zest, grate the yellow or green parts of the skin only and avoid grating the white pith underneath, as this part is bitter;